Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 Preconnect to Critical Origins

-When your LCP resource is hosted on a different origin (like a CDN or image service), the browser needs to establish a connection before it can download the resource.
-This involves DNS lookup, TCP handshake, and TLS negotiation—easily 100-300ms on mobile networks.
+When your LCP resource lives on a different origin — like a CDN or image service — the browser needs to establish a connection before it can download anything.
+This involves DNS lookup, TCP handshake, and TLS negotiation.
+On mobile networks, that’s easily 100 - 300ms (I’m guessing) of pure waiting.

 <head>